Multiple sign-changing and semi-nodal normalized solutions for a Gross-Pitaevskii type system on bounded domains: the $L^2$-supercritical case: Introduction and main results

 \section{Introduction and main results}

-Let $\Omega $ be either the entire space $\R^N$ or a bounded regular domain in $\R^N$.
-The Schr\"odinger system

-known in the literature as the Gross–Pitaevskii equations, has been intensively studied in recent years.
-Such system has applications in many physical models, especially in the Hartree–Fock theory for Bose–Einstein condensates with multiple states (see \cite{BG1,BG3,BG4,BG5,BG6,ebgcbjbj,BEC-1998}).
-Physically, the solutions $ \Phi_j$ are the corresponding condensate amplitudes, the parameters $\beta_{jj}$ and $\beta_{kj}(k\neq j)$ are the intraspecies and interspecies scattering lengths, respectively.
-The sign of $\beta_{jj}$ describes the interaction between particles of the same condensate: $\beta_{jj}>0$ means attractive (or cooperative) interaction, while $\beta_{jj}<0$ means repulsive (or competitive) interaction.
-Analogously, $\beta_{kj}(k\neq j)$ describes the interaction between particles of two different condensates.
-In what follows, we always refer to $\beta_{jj}>0$ for every $j$ as the {\it focusing} case, and $\beta_{jj}<0$ for every $j$ as the {\it defocusing} case.
+The coupled nonlinear Schr\"odinger system, widely known as the Gross–Pitaevskii equations, has attracted considerable interest from the mathematical community, particularly since the seminal work of Lin and Wei \cite{Lin-Wei=CMP=2005}.
+This system takes the form

-\medbreak Problem \eqref{GP system} also arises in nonlinear optics, see \cite{anaa,BG7,nonlinearoptics}.
-Physically, the solution $ \Phi_j$ denotes the $j^{\rm th}$ component of beam in Kerr-like photorefractive media.
-The positive constant $\beta_{jj}$ is for self-focusing in the $j^{\rm th}$ component of the beam, and the coupling constant $\beta_{kj}(k\neq j)$ is the interaction between the $k^{\rm th}$ and the $j^{\rm th}$ components of the beam.
-Besides, problem \eqref{GP system} appears as a variational model in population dynamics, we refer to \cite{CC2003,CTV2002,CTV2003} for more details.
+where $\Phi_j = \Phi_j(x,t) \in \mathbb{C}$ are complex-valued wave functions.
+It has applications in many physical models, especially in the Hartree–Fock theory for Bose–Einstein condensates with multiple states (see, e.g., \cite{BG1,BG3,BG4,BG5,BG6,ebgcbjbj,BEC-1998}) and nonlinear optics (see, e.g., \cite{anaa,BG7,nonlinearoptics}).
+Physically, the wave function $\Phi_j$ represents the condensate amplitude of the $j$-th component in Bose–Einstein condensates, while in the context of nonlinear optics, it denotes the $j$-th component of an optical beam in Kerr-like photorefractive media.
+Furthermore, problem \eqref{GP system} also appears as a variational model in population dynamics, we refer to \cite{CC2003,CTV2002,CTV2003} for more details.